Heat kernel-based p-energy norms on metric measure spaces: Introduction

+where $D$ is a smooth domain in $\mathbb{R}^{n}$.
+It states that multiplying by a scaling factor $1-\sigma $, the fractional Gagliardo semi-norms of a function converge to the first-order Sobolev semi-norm as $ \sigma \rightarrow 1$.
+The BBM type characterization thus corresponds to the convergence of Besov semi-norms $(\sigma ^{\ast }-\sigma )B_{p,p}^{\sigma }$ to $ B_{p,\infty }^{\sigma ^{\ast }}$ on metric measure spaces, where $\sigma ^{\ast }$ is a certain critical exponent.
+This characterization has been studied for instance on fractals with `property (E)' \cite[Theorem 1.6]{GaoYuZhang2022PA} , and on spaces supporting a $p$-Poincar\'e inequality \cite{DS19,Munnier15,Gorny22.JGA}.

+In this paper, we establish a BBM type characterization for both bounded and unbounded metric measure spaces under appropriate weak-monotonicity properties that replace property (E) on fractals from \cite{GaoYuZhang2022PA}.
+We utilize the concept of property $(KE)_{\sigma}$ introduced in \cite[Definition 6.7]{AlonsoBaudoinchen2020JFA} and $(NE)_{\sigma}$ defined in \cite[Definition 4.5]{BaudoinLecture2022} (all termed $P(p,\alpha )$ therein), and use $(VE)_{\sigma}$ for bounded and unbounded fractals based on \cite[ Definition 3.1]{GaoYuZhang2022PA}, where the letters `E' stands for energy control and `K',`N',`V' represent (heat) kernel, (Besov) norm, vertex respectively.
+Additionally, we explore their slightly weaker variants by replacing `sup' with `limsup'.

-In all these studies, certain energy-control conditions (which will be called \emph{weak monotonicity} properties in this paper) are essentially required and important, to guarantee `some level of $L^p$ infinitesimal regularity and global controlled $L^p$ geometry' as \cite{BaudoinLecture2022} stated.
-Relating different energy-control conditions is a main contribution of our paper.
+These weak-monotonicity properties correspond to certain energy-control conditions, which are essentially required and important in all the studies related to $p$ -energy (norms) mentioned above, to guarantee `some level of $L^p$ infinitesimal regularity and global controlled $L^p$ geometry' , as stated in \cite {BaudoinLecture2022}.
+In analysis on fractals, weak-monotonicity appears in the form of a $p$-resistance estimate in \cite {Caoqiugu2022adv,Shimuzu.2022,Kigami2022penergy}, which is not easy to obtain.
+Verifying the weak-monotonicity properties $(KE)_{\sigma}$, $(NE)_{\sigma}$ and $(VE)_{\sigma}$ for certain fractal-type spaces, like nested fractals and their blow-ups, is one of the main contributions of this paper.